Cnik1710/Kevaro-Athletics-Co.-Membership-Systemization-Analysis/README.md

-# Kevaro Athletics & Co.
-Membership Systemization Analysis
+# Kevaro Athletics - Membership Systemization Analysis
- ---
 ## 🎯 Objective
 To analyze the gender-wise representation and salary distribution across different sports and countries for Kevaro Athletics’ global selection pool.
 The goal is to identify patterns in participation diversity, pay disparity, and high-salary sports to support equitable athlete management and strategic talent investments.
 ### **Project Purpose:**